liqd/adhocracy4/docs/phases_and_modules.md

 -   each module belongs to a project
 -   each module only has phases from one app
+-   each module must have at least one phase
 -   modules are ordered by weight per default
 -   if a project has more than one module, the modules are either clustered if they are overlapping or ordered by module start
 -   a project defines a "last active" module as